-Biden-Harris Administration Announces New Agreement between Seven Federal Agencies to Implement the American Climate Corps
+Biden-Harris Administration Announces New Agreement Between Seven Federal Agencies to Implement the American Climate Corps

 - American Climate Corps programs will provide a pathway to high-quality employment;

-- The American Climate Corps will expand workforce pathways in and led by disadvantaged communities that are marginalized, underserved, and overburdened by pollution; and
+- the American Climate Corps will expand workforce pathways in and led by communities that are marginalized, underserved and overburdened by pollution; and

 Within the first three weeks of launching the American Climate Corps, more than 40,000 people, about two-thirds of whom are ages 18-35, expressed interest in joining the initiative.
 The American Climate Corps is on track to establish the first cohort of members in the summer of 2024.